Non-crossing trees, quadrangular dissections, ternary trees, and duality preserving bijections: Enumerations

 The number of unlabeled non-crossing trees with $n$ vertices is

 \end{thm}

-Finally we can use a generalization of Burnside's Lemma, the "Counting Lemma" of~\cite{Robinson1981}, to count the number of self-dual unlabeled oriented or unoriented trees.
-That lemma states that if a group $G$ acts on a set $X$ endowed with a permutation $r$ such that $rG = Gr$, so that $r$ is well defined in the orbits of $G$, then $N(G,r)$ the number of orbits fixed by $r$ is given by:
+Finally we can use a generalization of Burnside's Lemma, the "Counting Lemma" of~\cite{Robinson1981}, to count the number of self-dual unlabeled oriented or unoriented trees. \begin{lem}[Robinson's Counting Lemma] Let $G$ be a group acting on a set $X$ endowed with a permutation $r$ such that $rG = Gr$, so that $r$ is well defined in the orbits of $G$.
+Then $N(G,r)$ the number of orbits fixed by $r$ is given by: